Karthik Calling Karthik: Plot

-Karthik Narayan (Farhan Akhtar) is an introvert who lacks confidence and feels trapped in his average job at a construction company.
-He is continuously troubled by an incident from his childhood: His elder brother, Kumar, used to torture him, but whenever he complained to his parents, they did not believe him.
-One day, Kumar took Karthik to a well and tried to throw him in it, but Karthik escaped.
-Kumar accidentally fell inside the well and died.
-Karthik has thought himself responsible for his brother's death ever since.
+Karthik Narayan is an introvert who lacks self-confidence, and feels trapped in his average and probably underpaid job at a construction company owned by Mr. Kamath in Mumbai.
+He is undergoing medical treatment from a psychiatrist, Dr. Shweta Kapadia for being continuously troubled by an incident from his childhood: Karthik's older brother, Kumar, used to always torture him, but whenever he complained to his parents, they refused to believe him.
+One day, Kumar took Karthik to a well and attempted to throw him inside it, but Karthik managed to escape, while Kumar accidentally fell inside the well and died.
+Karthik has been blaming himself for his brother's death ever since.
+Shonali Mukherjee is a co-worker at Karthik's company, whom Karthik secretly loves though she remains unaware of his existence, much less his feelings.